-Third, masters are processed information differently than a novice.
+Third, masters process information differently than a novice.
 Instead of seeing 25 pieces, they typically saw 5-7 patterns, each pattern called a chunk.

 Fourth, masters take less time to learn new heuristics than novices.
 But this accelerated learning did not transfer to other domains.

 Skill-based learning requires a different way of thinking and a different way of learning compared to what you are used to (Wikipedia, N.D.).
-The importance of finding good skill-based theory, of skillful practice and staying with it until you have achieved mastery connect be over estimated.
+The importance of finding good skill-based theory, of skillful practice, and staying with it until you have achieved mastery cannot be overestimated.

 “There is no end to education.
 It is not enough that you read a book, pass an examination, and get a degree.
 The whole of life, from the moment you are born to the moment you die, is a process of learning.” — Jiddu Krishnamurti